JunhaoSong/cuseistut/source/abs_loc/index.rst

 More Practical Case
 --------------------

-In the iterative earthquake case, we first generate the arrivals times and then invert the earthquake location, we find that it is very efficient, fast, and accurate to do so.
-The error decreased to 0 in around 3 iterations.
-However, in real cases, it is rare to have error decreased to 0 due to series of factors:
+In the iterative earthquake case, we first generate the arrival times and then invert for the earthquake location, we find that it is very efficient, fast, and accurate to do so.
+The error decreases to nearly 0 in around 3 iterations.
+However, in real cases, it is rare to have error decreased to nearly 0 due to series of factors:

 1. Phase picking error;
 2. Time - error of stations;